darinz/PSL/13_recommender_system/02_content-based.md

 - $`\text{sim}(\mathbf{a}, \mathbf{b}) = 0`$ indicates no similarity
 - $`\text{sim}(\mathbf{a}, \mathbf{b}) = \text{sim}(\mathbf{b}, \mathbf{a})`$ (symmetry)

+**Intuition**: This similarity function is like a compatibility calculator that takes two profiles and returns a score from 0 to 1.
+A score of 1 means "perfect match," 0 means "complete mismatch," and values in between represent partial compatibility.
+The symmetry property means that if A is similar to B, then B is similar to A.

 #### Geometric Interpretation

 In the feature space $`\mathbb{R}^d`$: